na-na-hi/renget/archive/iftod.md

 \>the weight finally lifts off of you, and you manage to prop yourself up on your elbows and look at the Rathalos, now rolling around onto his hindquarters
 \>he spreads his powerful legs, foot still covered in your spunk, as he exposes his slit to you, his large member already beginning to poke out
 \>even without any words, his continued impassioned staring says it all
 \>"I've pleasured you.
-Now you pleasure me."
+Now you pleasure me."%%

 ===================================

 >Might be vanilla as fuck by I'm really curious at what noises and body movements monsters make from nutting really hard.
 With how different their physiology is in the genital region, I'm morbidly curious at what muscles in there involuntarily contract when they do, where they feel it, and how much, more often than I should.
 Knowing that the benis makes cums isn't enough to satisfy my curiosity and perversion if that makes sense.
 Tldr; how does a rath's orgasm feel?
 Only way to find out is to become one though.

 you might try milking him with a hand job first, just to know what you’re dealing with
-\>The Rathalos’ cock, heated through by hot wyvern blood, nearly burns the sensitive palms of your hands as you stroke from his spear-like tip down to the thick base of smooth flesh bulging from the scaled genital slit nestled between his legs.
+%darkgreen%\>The Rathalos’ cock, heated through by hot wyvern blood, nearly burns the sensitive palms of your hands as you stroke from his spear-like tip down to the thick base of smooth flesh bulging from the scaled genital slit nestled between his legs.
 \>His large exotic cock bobs in the air in time with his heartbeat, the thick rod of pointed flesh nearly the size of your forearm and almost spreading your fingers fully apart at the thick base.
 \>Heavy musk permeates the air, his precum slick beneath your fingertips as your encircling fingers glide down his smooth length, rubbing along the little cartilaginous nubs and spikes that bump through your fingers on the way down.
 \>You can feel his strong pulse quickening with each stroke of your hands, his member grows, swelling beneath your fingers with his rising arousal.